-The Tignes & Val d'Isere pass will grant you access to 10,000 hectares of terrain, more than 300km of piste and 153 runs between an altitude of 1550m and 3456m.
-75 ski lifts are at your disposal as well as two snowparks and two glaciers.
+The Tignes and Val d'Isère pass will grant you access to 10,000 hectares of terrain, more than 300km of piste and 153 runs between an altitude of 1550m and 3456m.
+There are 75 ski lifts at your disposal as well as two snowparks and two glaciers.

-Tignes-Val d'Isere passes are valid for half-day to 15-day durations or for the whole season.
-There is also a flexible version of this pass, the "Pass Liberté", available for 5 and 6 days, which you can use over a period of 8 days.
+Tignes-Val d'Isère passes are valid for half-day to 15-day durations or for the whole season.
+There is also a flexible version of this pass for 15 days non-consecutive.
 A great choice if you're here for longer or come a couple of times in a season.

-As well as access to all the lifts in Tignes and Val d'Isere, holders of a 2 to 15-day pass can also enjoy free entry to the Lagon swimming pool in Tignes le Lac.
+As well as access to all the lifts in these areas, holders of a 2-15 day pass can also enjoy free entry to the Lagoon swimming pool in Tignes le Lac.